Marianna S. Safronova: Career

 In 2011, Safronova and colleagues gained widespread media attention when they reported on their atomic clock research at a national conference.
 The researchers devised a new calculation to aid ultra-precise timekeeping, findings that could potentially lead to the development of an atomic clock that loses only a second in about 32 billion years — more than twice the estimated age of the universe.
 Only four years later in 2015, the latest modification of a record-setting strontium atomic clock achieved precision and stability levels that now meant the clock would neither gain nor lose one second in some 15 billion years— roughly the age of the universe.

-Safronova is also known for her community leadership, often taking on key roles at annual conferences organized by the American Physical Society.
+Safronova is also known for her community leadership.
+She is a fellow of the American Physical Society and the 2018–2019 chair of the American Physical Society Division of the Atomic, Molecular, and Optical Physics (DAMOP).
+She was a member of the Committee on a Decadal Assessment and Outlook Report on Atomic, Molecular, and Optical Science (AMO2020), National Academy of Sciences, Engineering and Medicine.
+She is a member of the Quantum Science and Technology journal editorial board.

 In 2021, Safronova played a leading role in creating an online portal that allows atomic structure calculations to be accessible to the public.
 The portal focuses on neutral and ionized atomic species that are of experimental interest.
 As of 2022, Safronova and her team are in the process of expanding this portal to several other atoms.

+Since 2004, Safronova has been invited to give over 250 talks at multiple universities and seminars across the world.